Camping Near Tugaloo State Park

 What are the camping fees in Tugaloo State Park?

-Tugaloo State Park offers various camping options with competitive rates.
-Standard campsites with water and electrical hookups range from $32-38 per night, while premium lakefront sites can cost $35-42 per night.
-These rates are similar to other popular destinations in the region like Victoria Bryant State Park and Mistletoe State Park.
+Tugaloo State Park offers competitive camping rates that vary by site type and season.
+Standard campsites with water and electric hookups cost $32-35 per night, while premium lakefront sites range from $35-40 per night.
+For comparison, nearby parks like Victoria Bryant State Park and Hard Labor Creek State Park have similar pricing structures.

 Top points of interest near Tugaloo State Park